GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

   </figcaption>
 </figure>

-When considering whether to promote install, it’s best to think about how users typically use your PWA.
-For example, if there’s a set of users who use your PWA multiple times in a week, these users might benefit from the added convenience of launching your app from a smartphone homescreen or from the Start menu in a desktop operating system.
+When considering whether to promote install, it's best to think about how users typically use your PWA.
+For example, if there's a set of users who use your PWA multiple times in a week, these users might benefit from the added convenience of launching your app from a smartphone homescreen or from the Start menu in a desktop operating system.
 Some productivity and